 In this article:

-Requesting a Custom Role
+Creating a Custom Role

-Step 1 Request a Custom Role
+Step 1 Create a Custom Role

 To get started, navigate to your profile and select User Management.

 In the Roles tab, you’ll see a list of the previously created roles.
 To add a new Custom Role, press Add Custom Role.

 Then, name the Custom Role and add a description.
 In this example, we’ll be creating a Support Technician role who will be able to view device information and perform basic troubleshooting.

 Step 2 Select Permissions for Devices & Groups

 The first set of permissions is Devices & Groups.
 Each option refers to a setting in a Device or a Group.